-The President and Chief Executive Officer and Chief Financial Officer and Corporate Secretary were granted RDU awards representing 30% and 15% of their base salaries, respectively, for the 2020 fiscal year, which vest in equal installments over a three-year period following the grant date.
+The President and Chief Executive Officer and Chief Financial Officer and Corporate Secretary were granted RDU awards representing 30% and 15% of their base salaries, respectively, for the 2022 fiscal year, which vest in equal installments over a three-year period following the grant date, which is consistent with RDU grants made in 2021.
+Effective January 1, 2023, the President and Chief Executive Officer's and the Chief Financial Officer and Corporate Secretary's target opportunity to RDU award grants increased to 57.5% and 27.5% of their base salaries, respectively, pursuant to the NEO Employment Agreements.